AnejL/dbc/readme.md

 I tried numerous times to implement PulseAudio module instead of ALSA, losing all the hope eventually.
 Maybe I will try again some time in the future (if anyone knows how to do it efficiently please contact me).

+This program was made and tested on the ThinkPad T480 with Arch Linux.
+I have no guarantees how it will work on other laptops / operating systems.
+If you are interested in testing or have a problem, feel free to contact me at anej.lekse@gmail.com.

 ## Installation:

 >sudo make install